JakeSteam/blog-personal/_posts/2023-07-04-june-july-android-game-reviews.md

 ### Monetisation

-There's none!

-It's free, ad-free, and you can't donate money even if you wanted to!
+~~There's none!
+It's free, ad-free, and you can't donate money even if you wanted to!~~

 The dev (Ejelta) has made no other games besides a tech demo from over a decade ago, and [their website](https://ejelta.com/) suggests mobile development is very much a hobby project.

+After speaking to the dev, it turns out there *are* small payments to unlock each grid, with 20 completions in each provided for free.
+Since I was trying the larger / harder puzzles, I was nowhere near the limit!
+Regardless, no adverts and a one-off payment for each grid style seems fair.
+Once I get to the limits I'll update this post with the actual prices.

 ### Tips